VIIPER 🐍

 What is VIIPER?

-• Users need USBIP installed once (built into Linux, usbip-win2 for Windows), after that VIIPER can run without additional dependencies or system-wide installation.
+- After installing USBIP once, VIIPER can run without additional dependencies or system-wide installation.

 Beyond device emulation, VIIPER can proxy real USB devices for traffic inspection and reverse engineering.